Employment

 Policies and commitments

-MYTILINEOS is committed to the development, management and retention of human resources, through the implementation of practices that promote an inclusive working environment, offering equal opportunities and respecting Human Rights, in accordance with the main pillars of MYTILINEOS’ Corporate Social Responsibility Policy and its Human Rights Policy which sets out the basic principles relating to respect for human rights and establishes the framework for the management of employment.
+Metlen is committed to the development, management and retention of human resources, through the implementation of practices that promote an inclusive working environment, with equal opportunities and respect for Human Rights, in accordance with the main pillars of MYTILINEOS' Corporate Social Responsibility Policy and the Human Rights Policy that defines the basic principles regarding respect for human rights and sets the framework for employment management.

-MYTILINEOS also embraces and fully integrates the internationally accepted principles of the UN Global Compact into its practices, within which Working Conditions are highlighted as a specific area of commitment, namely the support of freedom of association and the recognition of the right to collective bargaining, the complete avoidance of all forms of forced or child labour, as well as the elimination of discrimination in employment and labour.
+Furthermore, METLEN fully embraces and incorporates the internationally accepted Principles of the UN Global Compact, within which Labour Conditions are highlighted as a special area of commitment, namely the support of freedom of association and the recognition of the right to collective bargaining, the complete avoidance of all forms of forced or child labour, as well as the elimination of discrimination in relation to employment and occupation.

-In parallel, in 2021 the Company undertook the revision of its recruitment policy and procedure, which was fully implemented in 2022.
-Its purpose is to ensure that meritocracy and equal treatment are observed in the selection of personnel, with decisions being based on the candidates' abilities and suitability to the requirements of each position, as well as optimal leverage of employees’ potential with regard to their professional development and career prospects within the Company.
+At the same time, the revision of the Policy and the recruitment process within 2023, ensures meritocracy and equal treatment in the selection of personnel based on the candidates' abilities and suitability to the requirements of the positions, as well as the best possible utilization of employees regarding their prospects for development and professional career within the Company.

-At the same time, the Internal Complaints Management Policy for incidents of violence and harassment has been designed in such a way so that there are secure and easily accessible communication channels for the submission of complaints, to facilitate the immediate, timely and impartial handling of such incidents while at the same time ensuring respect for human dignity, confidentiality and protection of the personal data of the affected and reported persons.
+In 2023, the full implementation of the Policy for Combating Violence and Harassment at Work began, which was developed and approved in 2022.
+Part of the Policy is the Internal Reporting Procedure for incidents of violence and harassment, in such a way as to provide safe and easily accessible communication channels for the reception of reports, to facilitate the immediate, timely and impartial handling of such incidents and at the same time to ensure respect for human dignity, confidentiality and protection of personal data of affected and reported persons.

 Actual positive impacts